crowdcover/moabi/_posts/blog/2014-05-19-EcoHacking-DRC-Logging-Roads.md

 The hack was a great proof of concept, producing some really compelling data while allowing us to demo our online mapping tools with a large, diverse group of users.
 Soon, we'll be expanding on what we did here for other areas in the region, improving the workflow and hopefully producing some really valuable data.

-We couldn't have pulled this off without active collaboration with so many different partners and contributers, in particular WRI, the EcoHack team, and Etsy, for volunteering their workspace for the hackathon.
+We couldn't have pulled this off without active collaboration with so many different partners and contributors, in particular WRI, the EcoHack team, and [Etsy](http://www.etsy.com/), for volunteering their workspace for the hackathon.
 Also, a huge thank you to all those at the EcoHack who helped us map.